The Lazarus Key (sneak peek)

 I thumbed the safety off my rifle just as the cat tore through the brush in front of us.
 It opened its mouth wider than I would’ve thought possible and leapt with a feral growl that would’ve made anyone piss their pants.

 The other game warden and I fired simultaneously, hitting the tiger multiple times in its head, neck, and chest.
-The AR-15s barely made the cut to take down a bear.
+Our rifles barely made the cut to take down a bear.
 They were nowhere near what we needed for a cat that size but put enough holes in anything, especially at short range, and you’ll bring it down.
 The cat continued forward, stumbled, and crashed a mere three feet from our position.

 I stared at the wheezing tiger as its dying breaths whistled through bloody, gurgling holes in its chest.
 The majestic beast seemed impossibly large up close—its saber-like teeth even larger.
 I clenched my jaw as a vise squeezed my heart because I’d been forced to kill something so incredible.
+I clenched my jaw.
+These guys were going to jail, definitely.

 “Hold your fire!
 Law enforcement agents!
 Hold your fire!”
 I yelled.